ZhilongZhang1/SupportEngHW/docs/source/index.rst

-Welcome to Dao AI ReadTheDoc Documentation!
+Welcome to DaoAI ReadTheDoc Documentation!
 ===================================

-Dao AI is an Automation Machinery Manufacturing company based out of Vancouver,
+DaoAI is an Automation Machinery Manufacturing company based out of Vancouver,

-Lumache has its documentation hosted on Read the Docs.
+DaoAI has its documentation hosted on Read the Docs.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.